Your cart is currently empty.

 Akari light sculptures are not UL listed.
 The model 13A, 14A, UF4 series, UF5 series, and all BB1, BB2, and BB3 stands are custom wired and are not UL recognized.
 Electrical kits and components for all other Akari models are UL recognized.

-Vitra distributes Akari in Europe (excluding France) and Australia.
+Vitra is the distributor for Europe (excluding France) and Australia.

 We do not offer a trade or designer discount.

-Resale certificates are accepted for the purposes of tax removal from orders and they can be provided with the request for a quote.
+Resale certificates are accepted for the purposes of tax exemption from orders and they can be provided to us via email with your request for a quote.

 A 10% gratuity discount is applied to all orders of five or more that are received by interior designers or architects.Representatives from the Noguchi Akari and Design department welcome requests for quotes, lead times, and any other inquiry that help to facilitate an order.